 Ensuring a valuable legacy

-Together with Highways England, we developed an ambitious yet workable design that helped secure environmental funding.
-The funding was based on measured value for money, with a regular monitoring scheme.
+Together with National Highways, we developed an ambitious and workable design that helped secure environmental funding.
+The funding was based on measured value for money and included a regular monitoring scheme.
 Our work on restorative and regenerative land use projects such as Keyn Glas is developing knowledge and contributing to the evidence base for cost effectiveness of interventions that deliver the most valuable and sustainable benefits.

 The project will leave a legacy of richer, more resilient and diverse ecosystems, and a more beautiful, sustainable and productive landscape for Cornwall.
-Contributing to Highways England targets to deliver no net loss in biodiversity by 2025 and net gain by 2040, our design approach and landowner engagement techniques from this scheme are now being used as an exemplar for more of their projects across the country, helping reduce carbon and tackle the impacts of climate change.
+Contributing to National Highways targets to deliver no net loss in biodiversity by 2025, and a net gain by 2040, our design approach and landowner engagement techniques from Keyn Glas are now being used as a blueprint for projects across the country, helping reduce carbon and tackle the impacts of climate change.